mach3-software/MaCh3/README.md

 ```

 # How To Use
-This is example how your exectuable can look like using MaCh3:
+This is an example how your executable can look like using MaCh3:
 ```
   manager *fitMan = nullptr; //Manager is responsible for reading from config

-  std::vector<samplePDFBase*> sample; //vector storing infomation about sample for different detector std::vector<covarianceBase*> Cov; // vector with systematic implementation mcmc *markovChain = nullptr; // MCMC class, can be repalced with other fitting method MakeMaCh3Instance(fitMan, sample, Cov, markovChain); //Factory like function whihc initialsies everything
+  std::vector<samplePDFBase*> sample; //vector storing information about sample for different detector std::vector<covarianceBase*> Cov; // vector with systematic implementation mcmc *markovChain = nullptr; // MCMC class, can be replaced with other fitting method MakeMaCh3Instance(fitMan, sample, Cov, markovChain); //Factory like function which initialises everything

-  //Adding samles and covariances to Fitter class, could be in factory for(unsigned int i = 0; sample.size(); i++)
+  //Adding samples and covariances to the Fitter class could be in the factory for(unsigned int i = 0; sample.size(); i++)
     markovChain->addSamplePDF(sample[i]);
   for(unsigned int i = 0; Cov.size(); i++)